 Higher Ground International works to restore dignity, empower lives, and keep peace.
 The organization’s twofold mission is to improve the lives of people living in the rural villages of West Africa, while providing meaningful opportunities for workforce and community development to the West African community living in Providence, RI, where the organization was founded.
 It provides basic supports and economic and educational opportunities to these communities, with an emphasis on empowering women, youth, and young adults as agents of change and self-determination.

-In Liberia, HGI works on bringing basic needs infrastructure like clean running water and community bathrooms to rural villages; cultivating land for agriculture as a means of both workforce development and economic opportunity; offering literacy literacy and entrepreneurship training for women and youth; and building community as a means to repair the social fabric torn apart by years of civil war.
+In rural Arthington, Liberia and the ten surrounding villages in the region, HGI works on bringing basic needs infrastructure like clean running water and community bathrooms to rural villages; cultivating land for agriculture as a means of both workforce development and economic opportunity; offering literacy literacy and entrepreneurship training for women and youth; and building community as a means to repair the social fabric torn apart by years of civil war.